By

 KEEP READING

-11bequests in wills in texas
+11bequests in Texas wills

 A last will and testament allows you to specify how your property will be distributed after your death.
 Within the will, there may be bequests regarding certain assets in the estate.
 However, what are they used for?
 The Matter of Estate of Brown, 922 S.W.2d 605 (Tex.
 App. – Texarkana, 1996) case helps answer this....